No letup for UK lawmakers: Johnson presses ahead with Brexit - The Boston Globe

 Buoyed by its landslide victory in Thursday’s election, Johnson’s Conservative government plans to move fast to make good on his campaign mantra to “get Brexit done.”
-That means ensuring legislation known as the Brexit withdrawal agreement bill is passed in time for the U.K. to complete its historic departure from the European Union by the current deadline of Jan.
+That means ensuring that legislation known as the Brexit withdrawal agreement bill is passed in time for Britain to complete its historic departure from the European Union by the current deadline of Jan.
 31.

 Conservative Party lawmaker Rishi Sunak on Sunday told the BBC that Brexit-enabling legislation will be “back to Parliament before Christmas.”